BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 This package is still under development.

-The original DDEX 1.0 data tool has been re-implemented as BlackbirdSql.VisualStudio.DataTools.
-The purpose was only to get DDEX functioning for Firebird before implementing DDEX 2.0, so this tool can be considered obsolete.

-BlackbirdSql.Data.DslClient.dll, EntityFramework.BlackbirdSql.dll and BlackbirdSql.EntityFrameworkCore.dll were for debugging purposes only.</br>

 A new data tool implementing DDEX 2.0, `BlackbirdSql.VisualStudio.Ddex`, has been added.</br>
 The goal is that you don't have to do any configuring of the .csproj, app.config, machine.config or any legacy edmx models, and eliminate using the GAC.</br>
 The validation features can be disabled in the Visual Studio options but the package has a small footprint and low overhead.
 See [Extended Description](#extended-description) below.

+The original DDEX 1.0 data tool has been re-implemented as BlackbirdSql.VisualStudio.DataTools.
+The purpose was only to get DDEX functioning for Firebird before implementing DDEX 2.0, so this tool can be considered obsolete.

 ## Known issues